saramiotto/dncs-lab/README.md

 Then we started to configure each device that was previously mentioned.

 ### Switch
-Speaking of our switch, we had already found the first four lines in the `switch.sh` provided template.
+Speaking of our Switch, we had already found the first four lines in the `switch.sh` provided template.
 These lines allows us to install some useful Vlans configuration's tools.
 Then we added, with the command `add-br`, a bridge and configured the different ports that we would have needed.
 In the end, we used the command `sudo ip link set dev` to start the network interfaces.

     export DEBIAN_FRONTEND=noninteractive
     apt-get update
     apt-get install -y tcpdump